 Learn more by visiting the Welcome Week website.
 Check out the Welcome Week web site throughout the summer to find updates on the schedule of events.
 Here are just a few of the events you won't want to miss.

-During Move-In, the Louis J. Esposito dining center will be open for new students.
+During Move-In, the Louis J. Esposito and the Morgan Hall dining center will be open for new students.

 We have three dining centers on Main Campus.
-The Louis J. Esposito Dining Center is located in Johnson and Hardwick halls, the Valaida S. Walker Dining Court located in the Howard Gittis Student Center, and the new Mitchell and Hilarie Morgan Residential and Dining Complex is our newest addition, opening in Fall 2013.
-The Esposito Dining Center serves all-you-care-to-eat options, while the Walker Dining Court and dining facility in the Mitchell and Hilarie Morgan Residential and Dining Complex serves food a la carte with a meal equivalency.
+The Louis J. Esposito Dining Center is located in Johnson and Hardwick halls, the Valaida S. Walker Dining Court located in the Howard Gittis Student Center, and the Mitchell and Hilarie Morgan Residential and Dining Complex.
+The Esposito and Morgan Hall Dining Centers serve all-you-care-to-eat options, while the Walker Dining Court and dining facility in the Mitchell and Hilarie Morgan Residential and Dining Complex serves food a la carte with a meal equivalency.
 We also have locations spread across campus in many of the academic buildings that accept meal plans for extra convenience to the students.
-For more information on locations and hours go to TUdining.com.
+For more information on locations and hours go to https://temple.campusdish.com/.

 Guests in the Dining Centers